Last Updated on 10th November 2021 by Mike@bitaboutbritain

 Then there’s the cost of postage.
-I try to avoid posting the Memsahib’s card (it would look bad, wouldn’t it?), but a good proportion of recipients live further away and therefore require a stamp.
-That noble body, the Royal Mail, currently charges a minimum of £0.56p or £0.65p (both up a penny for at least the last two years) to convey what it arrogantly and inaccurately refers to as ‘non-valuable items’.
-It’s only when you have experienced Royal Mail’s complete absence of customer care that you really appreciate what they mean by ‘non-valuable’.
+I try to avoid posting the Memsahib’s card (it would look bad, wouldn’t it?), but a good proportion of recipients live further away than I can walk in a day and therefore require a stamp.
+That noble body, the Royal Mail, currently charges a minimum of 0.61p or 0.70p (both up 3 pence on the previous year) to convey basic cards and letters.
+At least it’s stopped referring to these as ‘non-valuable’ items.
+It’s only when you have experienced Royal Mail’s absence of customer care that you appreciate what they meant by ‘non-valuable’.
+But now they offer compensation of at least six 1st class letter stamps.
 The cost of postage depends on whether you are hoping the item will arrive the following day, or when Royal Mail feel like delivering it, as well as the object’s weight and size.
 Contrary to urban myth, you do not pay extra to have your mail sorted by people who can read; that is a matter of pure chance.
 I’m still trying to fathom out why a card and some photos to a favourite aunt in South Africa, which cost almost £5 to post, had to be dispatched about a month before 25th December – given that, wherever you are in Britain, no international airport is more than a few hours away and that flights depart to South Africa several times daily.
 Do we believe that South African mail is that bad?
 No, we do not; we believe that someone is grossly inefficient, conning us, or both.